microsoft/TypeScript-Handbook/pages/quick-start/react-webpack.md

 ```

 Note that while this example is quite *classy*, we didn't need to use a class.
-Other methods of using React (like functional stateless components) should work just as well.
+Other methods of using React (like [stateless functional components](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions)) should work just as well.

 Next, let's create an `index.tsx` in `src` with the following source: